NiksenB/Functional_Scwabble/README.md

 - Added points to the state
 - Forced the printing of both hand and points.

+# WHAT NIKOLINE HAS LEARNED

+- There is a newer version of Scrabble Template.
+See Github update from Freja + Jacob, they'll be uploading soon.
+- The bot needs a boardProg function.
+We can use our parser from Assignment 7 for this.
+- "board" (located in Scrabble.Util) is parsed via. the functions that we wrote in assignment 7.
+We'll need them, also red ones.

 # TODO

 - When tiles are placed on the board, the state needs to update the board, so that the computer